All Episodes

 And the ethics of releasing purported scientific discoveries to ESPN for vetting rather than peer-reviewed publications better equipped for the task.

-So basically, to summarize this, this is how we got global warming.
+So basically, to summarize this, This is how we got global warming.

-A bunch of people nobody had ever heard of released news that the news media and the American left loved hearing.
+A bunch of people nobody had ever heard of released news that the news media and the American left loved hearing, so they ran with it.

-And some of the sports media, in order to protect themselves, are refusing to admit that they've fallen for a hoax and are continuing to report that there's a new discovery.
+I've been talking about this for years, but now we've got this fraudulent story, and some of the sports media, in order to protect themselves, are refusing to admit that they fought him for a hoax and are continuing to report that there's a new discovery.

 You can discover CTE in living athletes.